diracdeltas/spleeter4max/README.md

 3. open windows environment variable editor and remove `.JS;` from PATHEXT (https://support.shotgunsoftware.com/hc/en-us/articles/114094235653-Setting-global-environment-variables-on-Windows)
 4. open CMD.exe and type `pip install spleeter`

-to test the install, run `spleeter -h` in CMD.exe. it should show you usage instructions. if not, you may need to [set spleeter to run as administrator](https://github.com/diracdeltas/spleeter4max/issues/7).
+to test the install, run `spleeter -h` in CMD.exe. it should show you usage instructions. if not, you may need to [set spleeter to run as administrator](https://github.com/diracdeltas/spleeter4max/issues/7) or try [the instructions in this thread](https://github.com/diracdeltas/spleeter4max/issues/8).

 ### macOS steps: